Nuqlear/genkstaleague/README.md

 ## How to run it
 - Add STEAM_API_KEY to .env file
+- Build docker images:
+  `docker-compose -f docker-compose.yml -f docker-compose.build.yml build`
 - Run docker-compose with either dev or prod setup:
   - `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`
   - `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`
-- Create tables in the database
+- Create tables in the database:
   `docker-compose -f docker-compose.yml -f docker-compose.prod.yml exec gleague python cli.py reinit_db`

 I guess it should be possible to run the project without Docker too, but i am not doing it and so will not cover such way here.